beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 * Object oriented.
 * Functional.

 Python is an __interpreted language__ as well.
-While files containing code have the .py extension, when executing the file it is partially compiled to a byte code [link goes here] file with the .pyc extension.
+While files containing code have the .py extension, when executing the file it is partially compiled to a [bytecode](https://en.wikipedia.org/wiki/Bytecode) file with the .pyc extension.
 Hence, the .py file is only compiled for the first time (unless the code is changed) an then the .pyc file is executed upon every invocation.
-The byte code is then translated to machine instructions by the Python Virtual Machine (PVM) during the execution.
-Since the byte code needs to be interpreted by the PVM, Python's  performance is in general lower than the one provided by a compiled language.
+The bytecode is then translated to machine instructions by the Python Virtual Machine (PVM) during the execution.
+Since the bytecode needs to be interpreted by the PVM, Python's  performance is in general lower than the one provided by a compiled language.

 As an interpreted language, an interactive console is provided as a tool that its part of the language.
 The console allows to easily ensure that the code that has been just developed performs as expected.
 As an example, the console supports defining functions and then testing them or loading whole modules just developed and using their inner objects or functions.
-Therefore the use of the console is highly recommended since it allows testing anything from code snippets to multi module programs.

 Python allows employing object oriented design, or procedural programming depending on the needs.
 And the fact that it is an interpreted language, has led to its use for scripting purposes.